aaronmccall/aaronmccall.github.io/drinks.md

   Pre-chill and carefully layer in the order listed in a tall shot glass.

 - **Ricky Don't Lose My Tonic**
-  - 2oz gin (a citrus-forward gin would be excellent)
+  - 2oz gin (a citrus-forward gin is excellent, as is a London dry)
   - 1oz Clockwork Raspberry
   - 0.5oz lime juice
   - 1 dash orange bitters